esoft-tech/py-bc-configs/docs/_sources/for_contributing.rst.txt

 - Check that ruff passed.
 - Check that mypy passed.
+- Before adding or changing the functionality, write unittests.
 - Check that unittests passed.

 If you need to build and publish the package